-Uprooting Inequity LLC offers evidence-based seminars on the history, economics, and psychology of racism.
-My presentations include primary and secondary historical evidence, data, quantitative maps, research studies and original diagrams/images, and each session represents 300-400 hours of research, synthesis, and graphic design work.
+Uprooting Inequity LLC offers evidence-based seminars on historical and structural racism.
+My presentations include primary and secondary historical evidence, data, quantitative maps, research studies and original conceptual diagrams, and each session represents 300-400 hours of research, synthesis, and graphic design work.
 I pride myself on being able to break down grad-school-level social science research, data, and abstract concepts into engaging, easily comprehensible narrative and visuals.
 (Sample of my slides here.)

-Aside from teaching this content, I also trains educators on how to teach about historical and structural racism (pedagogy).
-She is writing a book on her “ProEquity Framework” (teaser slide deck; blog post overview), an evidence-based K-12 instructional approach that prepares students to work together across differences in ideology and privilege to analyze the root causes of societal challenges and develop equitable policy solutions that promote the common good.
+Aside from teaching this content, I also train educators on how to teach about historical and structural racism (pedagogy).
+I am writing a book on my “ProEquity Framework” (teaser slide deck; blog post overview), an evidence-based K-12 instructional framework for teaching about structural racism (and other types of inequity) while fostering civic reasoning and discourse skills, perspectives consciousness, and an equity-conscious “we” identity.
+It prepares students to work together across ideological and identity differences to analyze the root causes of societal challenges and develop equitable policy solutions that promote the common good.
+The objective is to contribute to a return to a “we” society (Putnam, 2021; McGhee, 2021), but this time to one that is inclusive and conscious of differences in identity and privilege.

 Downloadable PDF description of all my seminars and trainings here.
 All seminars consist of a 90-minute presentation (including a 5-min Q&A break) followed by an optional 1-hour discussion.
 I provide an outline of each seminar (Word doc) to facilitate note-taking.
 At the conclusion of each seminar, I send a follow-up email to participants with a watermarked PDF copy of the presentation, a summary of the main ideas, and links to follow-up resources.
 The seminars in the history of racism series build on each other conceptually and chronologically and should be taken in succession.